Table of Contents

-Typically, servicemembers won’t have wireless phone service overseas and won’t be driving a car during deployment.
+Typically, service members won’t have wireless phone service overseas and won’t be driving a car during deployment.
 This means that you can suspend their cell phone plan.
-Cell phone companies will require you to submit a copy of the deployment orders if they are under contract; be sure to redact any sensitive information prior to submitting a copy of the orders.
+Cellphone companies will require you to submit a copy of the deployment orders if they are under contract; be sure to redact any sensitive information before submitting a copy of the orders.
 You can also reduce the amount of data on your plan to save money.

 Pre-Deployment Life Lessons for Military Spouses

-Try to schedule classes or hobbies that will occur on the same day each week, so you know you have plans for Tuesdays, etc. Make plans to meet up with friends on the weekends so you won’t be lonely.
+Try to schedule classes or hobbies that will occur on the same day each week.
+Make plans to meet up with friends on the weekends so you won’t be lonely.
 Give yourself something to look forward to each month, whether it is a night out with friends or ice cream with your kids.
 Having a scheduled structure to your lifestyle makes time pass more quickly.